darwaishx/celebrity-recognition/3-whos-who-app/README.md

 1. Download [media.mp4](./assets/media.mp4)
 2. Go to S3 in AWS Console at https://s3.console.aws.amazon.com/s3/
 3. Go to S3 bucket you created earlier, and upload media.mp4 you just downloaded
-4. This will trigger lambda function and you should see a json file will appear in the bucket in few minutes.
+4. This will trigger lambda function and you should see a JSON file will appear in the bucket in few minutes.
 5. You can continue to next step and in few minutes refresh your S3 bucket to make sure you get the JSON file.

 ### Create Lambda Function (to analyze image for celebrities or return pre-analyzed results for video)